julia-kudinovich/data-analyst-p6-make-effective-data-visualization/README.md

 # Feedback

-Most mentioned points I have gathered from several people
+### Person 1
 * From the graph it is clearly seen that there is a relationship between survival and passenger class.

-* Percent of people died in each class increases from 1st to 2nd to 3rd classes.
-Percent of people survived in each class decreases from 1st to 2nd to 3rd class.

 * One thing that is not clear straight away is what 0 or 1 on the legend mean.
 Even though it gets clear after the inspection of the graph the legend needs to be changed to something more concrete.
+Same goes for the tooltip.

+### Person 2
+* The main takeaway form the graph is that percent of people died in each class increases from 1st to 2nd to 3rd class.
+Percent of people survived in each class decreases from 1st to 2nd to 3rd class.
-* Legend and axes titles are too small
+* It is hard to read axes titles and legend: they are too small.
 * Tooltip is confusing.
-What does PassangerID percent mean?
+What does PassengerId percent mean?

+### Person 3
+* The context is not clear straight away.
+I had to think for some time
+* Legend and tooltip do not help much in making the graph clear.
+I would even say tat they make it harder to understand the graph instead of helping.
+PassengerId plus some percent value is the most confusing value in the tooltip.

 In my final version, I have fixed these formatting issues.